philipwoods/short-guides/intro-to-github.md

 asdf

-### Useful Git aliases
+## Useful Git aliases

-For common operations, you can define aliases in Git.
+For common operations, you may want to define aliases in Git.
 Here are a few that I find useful.

 * `git config --global alias.co checkout`

 * `git config --global alias.br branch`

 * `git config --global alias.ci commit`

 * `git config --global alias.st status`

 * `git config --global alias.cm=commit -m`

 * `git config --global alias.aa=add -A .`

     This alias adds all files in the current directory to Git to be tracked and/or stages them for the next commit.

 * `git config --global alias.ca=commit -a`

-This alias commits all modified files.
+    This alias commits all modified files, whether or not they were already staged for a commit.

 * `git config --global alias.cam=commit -a -m`

 * `git config --global alias.df=diff`

     This alias shows the unstaged changes from the previous commit.

 * `git config --global alias.dfc=diff --cached`

     This alias shows the staged changes from the previous commit.

 * `git config --global alias.dfh=diff HEAD`

     This alias shows all changes (staged and unstaged) from the previous commit.

-* `git config --global alias.poh=push origin HEAD` This alias pushes the current state of the current branch to Github.
+* `git config --global alias.poh=push origin HEAD`

+    This alias pushes the current state of the current branch to Github.

-* `git config --global alias.pom=push origin main` This alias pushes the current state of the main branch to Github.
+* `git config --global alias.pom=push origin main`

+    This alias pushes the current state of the main branch to Github.

 * `git config --global alias.ls=log --pretty=format:"%C(yellow)%h%Cred%d\\ %Creset%s%Cblue\\ [%cn]" --decorate`

     This alias reformats the output of `git log` to be more condensed and readable.

 * `git config --global alias.ll=log --pretty=format:"%C(yellow)%h%Cred%d\\ %Creset%s%Cblue\\ [%cn]" --decorate --numstat`

-This alias is the same as the above, but it also lists the file modifications for each commit.
+    This alias is the same as the above, but it also lists which files were modified in each commit.

 * `git config --global alias.la=!git config -l | grep alias | cut -c 7-`

     This alias lists all existing git aliases.

 For example, if you set the first alias in the list, then typing `git co` in your terminal will be equivalent to typing `git checkout`.